How to Visit Sydney’s National Parks by Public Transport

 Highlights in this section of the park at La Perouse include:

 - Bare Island: This historic military fort and tunnels, constructed in 1885, are connected to the mainland by a footbridge.
-It’s an iconic Sydney landmark and a popular location for guided tours, snorkeling, and scuba diving due to the diverse marine life in the surrounding waters.
+It’s a well known Sydney landmark and popular for guided tours, snorkeling, and scuba diving.
 It was also a filming location for a sequence in “Mission: Impossible 2”.
-Tours are available on Sunday but must be booked.

 - Aboriginal Heritage: The Guriwal Aboriginal Bush Tucker Track and the Yena Track are easy tracks that provide insights into the area’s original inhabitants, the Gweagal and Kameygal clans.
 They are signposted with information on the use of local plants for food, medicine, and tools.

-La Perouse offers a safe family beach, Frenchman’s Beach on the sheltered Yarra Bay where you will also find several restaurants; check out Bare Grill for a great burger or the Boatshed La Perouse for a relaxing lunch.
+La Perouse offers a safe family beach, Frenchman’s Beach on the sheltered Yarra Bay where you will also find several restaurants.
+Try the Boatshed La Perouse for a relaxing lunch, they also have a take away shop across the road.

 Kamay Botany Bay – Kurnell